euclid-g-hub/big-data-streaming-project/README.md

 Final Course Project for CSS182-2: Data Science II <br>

 Docker and docker-compose for containerization <br>
-Kafka, Zookeeper, and Cassandara for Data streaning <br>
+Kafka, Zookeeper, and Cassandara for data streaming <br>